 A Mental Health Hotline Students Can Turn To

 The Centers for Disease Control and Prevention (CDC) report that mental health issues among young people have been increasing in recent years.
-In fact, one in six young people indicated that they had planned to commit suicide in 2019.
-This jarring statistic demonstrates the dire need for better and more plentiful health resources that are accessible to teenagers and children.
+In fact, one in six young people reported making a plan to attempt suicide in 2019.
+This jarring statistic demonstrates the dire need for better and more plentiful mental health resources that are accessible to teenagers and children.

 Understanding the Breadth of Mental Health Issues in Young People

-Some people fail to recognize how serious of an issue mental health is.
-Some adults, both parents, and teachers may scoff at the need for expanded mental health services for young people.
-An essential first step in addressing the mental health crisis in young people is acknowledging that a severe problem exists.
+Some people fail to recognize how serious an issue mental health is.
+Some adults, both parents and teachers, may scoff at the need for expanded mental health services for young people.
+An essential first step in addressing mental health among young people is acknowledging that a severe problem exists.

 Types of Mental Health Issues